July 31 – New Zealand has shut down its borders with Australia for 8 weeks

-New Zealand is not allowing any tourists.
-The only people permitted to enter the country, either by air or sea, are those who belong to the following categories:
+New Zealand is only allowing tourists from Australia and the Cook Islands.
+Other people permitted to enter the country, either by air or sea, are those who belong in the following categories:

 Citizens and permanent residents of New Zealand.
 Some exemptions may be made for non-permanent residents